0phoff/topcraft/README.md

 This means that if you `import top`, you can access everything as `top.*`.
 Another way to use this package is to `from top import *`, so that all tools are available in the global scope.

+> Note that you can use the built-in `help()` function to get more information about the arguments of each of these classes.

 <dl>

 <dt>log</dt>